andreped/WriteStuff/README.md

 <img src="assets/home.png" width="20%"> <img src="assets/edit.png" width="20%"> <img src="assets/select.png" width="20%"> <img src="assets/share.png" width="20%">
 </p>

-**WriteStuff** was developed for my sister as she got annoyed of getting spammed with adds using the Android app `notes`.
+**WriteStuff** was developed for my twin sister as of frustration over the lack of ad-free note writing apps.

 </div>

 ## Usage
 Simply download the APK-file from [Releases](https://github.com/andreped/Write Stuff/releases) from your Android phone.
-Then click on the file, it should start the installer.
+Then click on the file and it should start the installer.
 After installation, simply click the app icon to start the app and you are good to go!

 ## Disclaimer
-I just wanted to create a simple app that worked for Android.
-The core code is from [here](https://github.com/santhalakshminarayana/zehero-note), but needed to do some stuff to get it working for the new Android versions, as well as modified the themes quite a bit.
+I just wanted to create a simple note writing app that worked for Android.
+The core code is from [here](https://github.com/santhalakshminarayana/zehero-note), but needed to do some stuff to get it working for the new Android versions.
+I also changed the themes quite a bit.
+More to be added in the future.

 ## TODOs
 - [x] Stable version